adam-abed-abud/adam-abed-abud.github.io/index.md

 <span class="fa fa-code about-icon"></span> I work as a **Computer Engineer / Applied Physicist** at [CERN](https://home.cern/).
 I specialize in Data Acquisition Systems for particle physics experiments, mainly focusing on software development and performance optimization.

-<span class="fa fa-sun about-icon"></span>  During the day, you can find me working on storage technologies, C++ development or performance benchmarking of applications.
+<span class="fa fa-sun-o about-icon"></span>  During the day, you can find me working on storage technologies, C++ development or performance benchmarking of applications.
-<span class="fa fa-moon about-icon"></span>  During the night, I like to test, install and play with the latest technologies.
+<span class="fa fa-moon-o about-icon"></span>  During the night, I like to test, install and play with the latest technologies.
 These can range from python libraries, developing applications with Arduino/ESP32 microcontrollers, testing linux distros or analyzing large data sets (weather, climate change, environment, etc.) using machine learning techniques.

 In the past I have worked on: